-14 Langkawi Tips From Someone Who Rented the Wrong Car and Got Stung by a Jellyfish
+14 Langkawi Tips: Skip the Wrong Rental Car and the Jellyfish Sting

 Langkawi is one of Malaysia's easiest island destinations — duty-free, accessible, beautiful.
 But "easy" doesn't mean "foolproof."
-I made several mistakes on my first visit that cost me time, money, and one very painful jellyfish encounter.
+A handful of small missteps can cost you time, money, and one very painful jellyfish encounter — all of them avoidable once you know what's coming.

 Here's everything practical.